HunterKane/Google-Capstone-Project---Data-Analyst-Course/README.md

 ## Inspiration

 The Play Store apps data has enormous potential to drive app-making businesses to success.
 Actionable insights can be drawn for developers to work on and capture the Android market!

+__key questions to explore:__
+- What type of apps get downloaded the most?
+- How do priced and free apps compare to each other in terms of downloads?
+- What content rating is most downloaded?
+- What genre types are the most popular?
+- Average rating for top 100 apps downloaded?
+- Highest install apps?